airswap/airswap-protocols/contracts/delegate/README.md

 # Delegate

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
-This package contains a basic `Delegate` contract that can be deployed with rules to trustlessly trade specific amounts of tokens at specific prices.
+This package contains source code and tests for a basic `Delegate` contract that can be deployed with trading rules.

 #### :bulb: TODO